exseivier/u-seq-0.2/README.md

 # u-seq-0.2
 New versioin of u-seq.
-Version 0.2: Finds the special strings we love &lt;3
+Version 0.2: Finds those special regions of a strings we love &lt;3

 # Instructions for u-seq-0.2 installing
 Download the project from Github.